Independent analysts take a bite out of investment banks in Asia

-Carrying a resume littered with big names like Nomura Holdings Inc (8604.T) and CCB International, the overseas investment banking arm of China Construction Bank (0939.HK) (601939.SS), and several others, some of whom no longer exist, Schulte wished he had gone independent sooner.
+Carrying a resume littered with big names like Nomura Holdings Inc and CCB International, the overseas investment banking arm of China Construction Bank , and several others, some of whom no longer exist, Schulte wished he had gone independent sooner.

 The independent research industry has started to gain a foothold in Asia.
 It is already relatively mature in the West thanks to regulations enacted last decade in the United States to end the conflicts of interest between banks and analysts.